 Virginia Tech offers 569 sustainability focused courses and an additional 395 courses that include sustainability-related class topics.
 93 percent of all academic departments at Virginia Tech offer courses with a sustainability focus.
 A total of 84 percent of students adopt at least one sustainability learning outcome prior to graduation and new student orientation continues to be a focus of the Office of Sustainability.
-Every July, the Office of Sustainability staff help train orientation leaders to equip them with the most accurate information on sustainability programs and offerings.
+Every July, the Office of Sustainability programs and offerings.
 The Office of Sustainability also sets up an informational table at Gobblerfest, the premier festival to introduce students to community, clubs, and other organizations on campus in the fall.